 - Food regulatory inspection training for verification of plant’s compliance with FSIS, Pathogen Reduction/HACCP and FDA regulations.

-- The equivalence process used by FSIS.
+- The equivalence process used by FSIS to export.

 - Customized services and training to meet the specific needs of the client.